As our society evolves, we are becoming more sophisticated and efficient in a number of ways; more informed, more educated, and ‘smarter’.

 “We make real friends through sharing in an uncensored and frank way a little of the agony and confusion of being alive”.

-This statement is a kind reminder that a true friendship arises, not from the sharing of one’s blessings, achievements or even from acknowledging and praising others for their admirable qualities, but rather, from the empathy that develops from the mutual acknowledgement of one another’s relative misery.
+This statement is a kind reminder that a true friendship arises, not from the sharing of one’s blessings, achievements or even from acknowledging and praising others for their admirable qualities, but rather, from the empathy that develops from the mutual acknowledgment of one another’s relative misery.

 This may seem like quite a depressive form of relating to others, but the bond that arises usually serves the foundation of a positive and supportive friendship.
 Without a full understanding of another person’s weaknesses, it is difficult to fully and genuinely appreciate and admire their strengths.